 My initial training in counselling had been a 2 year part-time course with Frank Lake’s Clinical Theology Association in 1976/7.
 While a headteacher in special education I undertook a further course in counselling but after 2 years I left this in dissatisfaction at what we were being offered.
 After my retirement from education, I trained in massage with Sean Doherty.
 Following this I grasped the opportunity to follow a 3-year training in Post-Reichian Body-Centred Psychotherapy with Sean and with Silke Ziehl.
 This method is called Energetic Integration, the creation of the late Jack Painter from California; EI is recognised by the European Association of Body-Psychotherapy as a free-standing form of therapy.
 In 1995 I was invited to join the team of therapists at the Cavendish Centre for Cancer Care in Sheffield; at the same time I started my private practice.
 I helped to run the Northern Massage Association, an organisation for the professional support of massage practitioners.
 Postgraduate work in craniosacral therapy that I undertook has been of deepening significance in my work.
 In 2001 I was introduced to the Hakomi Method.
 I helped to set up and for some years manage the trainings in the Hakomi Method in Britain.
 I had the privilege of being taught by Ron Kurtz, by his senior trainers from Canada and Flint Sparks from Texas.

 From 2007 onwards I made several visits to Ashland, Oregon, to spend time with Ron Kurtz, creator of Hakomi, initially as a student and latterly as an assistant on his trainings.
 It was from him that in 2007 I received my certification as a Practitioner and, two years later, as a Teacher of Hakomi.
 Sadly Ron died in January 2011.
-I am thankful I was free to attend his Memorial Service; my membership of the Hakomi Community in Ashland is dear to me and I hope to continue to play my part through involvement with the Ron Kurtz Center there.Whenver it has been possible I have assisted (and organised) on the Deepening Hakomi training thas Bob Milone and Marcia Burton run on Salt Spring Island BC.
+I am thankful I was free to attend his Memorial Service; my membership of the Hakomi Community in Ashland is dear to me.
+In some years subsequently I assisted on the Deepening Hakomi training that Bob Milone and Marcia Burton run on Salt Spring Island BC.

-In addition to deepening my skills in Hakomi I undertook training in Emotional Freedom Technique (EFT), working towards certification in this method.
+In addition to deepening my skills in Hakomi I undertook training in Emotional Freedom Technique (EFT) valuing the technique but deciding not to go for qualification.

 Since 2009 I have regularly attended the retreats which Flint as a Zen priest has conducted in Switzerland and in Cumbria.
 The practice of Mindfulness underpins my teaching and my work.

-For myself I discovered the place of expressive work in therapy and in personal development through courses and retreats with Chloë Goodchild, the inspirational creator of Naked Voice and with members of her team of Naked Voice Facilitators.
-I was honoured in 2013 to have been given by her the title Friend of Naked Voice in recognition of the supportive role I have played in that association.
+On my own personal journey I discovered the place of expressive work in therapy and in personal development through courses and retreats with Chloë Goodchild, the inspirational creator of Naked Voice and with members of her team of Naked Voice Facilitators.